rcy0228/azure-spring-cloud-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 az spring-cloud app logs --name spring-cloud-microservice -f
 ```

-_Please be aware it might take a couple of minutes for the logs to show up._
+> **Note**: Please be aware it might take a couple of minutes for the logs to show up.

 2. You should see the console output of `spring-cloud-microservice` scroll by on your terminal:

    ![Console output](media/updated-logs.png)

- >**Note** : If you do not see the application logs appear, press CTRL+C to stop the stream.
+ >**Note**: If you do not see the application logs appear, press CTRL+C to stop the stream.
 The logs should be visible now, scroll up to view the logs.

 3. Press **CTRL+C** to stop following the output and return to the shell.